HFzzzzzzz/ACMGA/README.md

 # Building Environment
-## ACMGA supports building the environment either locally or using the Docker image.
+## ACMGA supports building the environment using the Docker image or locally.

 ### Using the Docker image:
 ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
 Please make sure these dependencies are installed before running ACMGA.
 We recommend using this approach.